OHF Player Movement: Frequently Asked Questions

 What is being done to prevent tampering or player recruitment?

 Strict rules are in place for the announcing of coaches, including penalties for coaches and Associations involved in tampering or recruitment.
-These measures are a change in culture and will be strictly enforced.
+These measures will assist in a change in culture and will be strictly enforced.
 These changes include a need for parents to change their internal expectations of confirming teams prior to player evaluations.

 Can parents contact coaches about joining their team before official evaluations?